 - Dimensions 33 5/8 in.
 (85.4 cm) frame: 44 7/8 × 43 1/8 × 3 1/2 in.
 (114 × 109.5 × 8.9 cm)

 - Credit Line Gift of the Samuel H. Kress Foundation, 1961.97

 - Classification Paintings

 - Inscription On frame: AVE MARIA GRATIA PLENA DOMINE TECO BENED TVIV B.FRVCE VIJESVS [Hail Mary full of Grace, the Lord is with thee; Blessed is the fruit of thy womb Jesus]

-1. Widener, P.A.B.
-Catalogue of Paintings forming the Private Collection of P.A.B.
-Widener, Ashbourne, - near Philadelphia (Paris: Goupil & Co, 1885-1900), 195.
-No further information on the identity of William Hekking is known.
+1. P.A.B.
+Widener, Catalogue of Paintings forming the Private Collection of P.A.B.
+Widener, Ashbourne, - near Philadelphia (Paris: Goupil & Co, 1885-1900), p.
+195. No further information on the identity of William Hekking is known.

-3. Provenance information from Shapley, Fern Rusk, Paintings from the Samuel H. Kress Collection, Italian Schools XIII-XV Century (London: Phaidon Press, 1966), 127.
-Shapley disputes the provenance cited in National Gallery of Art.
-Preliminary Catalogue of Paintings and Sculpture.
-Descriptive List with Notes (Washington, D.C.: National Gallery of Art, 1941), 121 that includes Earl Spencer, Althorp House and Charles Fairfax Murray.
-The erroneous Lord Spencer reference came from the bill of sale of the painting from Contini-Bonacossi to Kress, dated June 28, 1933 that is in the curatorial files of the Birmingham Museum of Art.
+3. Fern Rusk Shapley, Paintings from the Samuel H. Kress Collection, Italian Schools XIII-XV Century (London: Phaidon Press, 1966), p.
+127. Shapley disputes the provenance cited in National Gallery of Art, Preliminary Catalogue of Paintings and Sculpture.
+Descriptive List with Notes (Washington, D.C.: National Gallery of Art, 1941), p.
+121, which includes Earl Spencer, Althorp House and Charles Fairfax Murray.
+The erroneous Lord Spencer reference came from the bill of sale of the painting from Contini-Bonacossi to Kress, dated June 28, 1933.
+See object file.